ApicaSystem/apica-ascent-helm/apica-ascent/README.md

 ### 3.12 Using Node Selectors

-The APICA.IO stack deployment can be optimized using node labels and node selectors to place various components of the stack optimally
+The Ascent stack deployment can be optimized using node labels and node selectors to place various components of the stack optimally

 ```bash
 apica.ai/node=ingest